Queer Eye (2003 TV series): Critical response

 With the success of the first season, original "culture guy" Blair Boone sued the show for breach of contract, claiming he should be paid not just for two episodes but for the season that he had been contracted to film.

 The popularity of the series inspired a number of parodies.
 Comedy Central hosted a satirical television series named Straight Plan for the Gay Man, which featured four heterosexual men teaching homosexual men how to be more stereotypically straight, redecorating their homes with neon beer signs and teaching them about sports.
-South Park spoofed the show and its hosts in the episode "South Park Is Gay!", in which the protagonists learn that the Fab Five are actually evil Crab People trying to control the world by converting heterosexual men into metrosexuals.
+South Park spoofed the show and its hosts in the episode "South Park Is Gay!", in which the protagonists learn that the Fab Five are actually the disguises of evil Crab People aiming for world domination by converting heterosexual men into metrosexuals.

 Queer Eye won an Emmy Award for Outstanding Reality Program during 2004 and was nominated for another Emmy in the same category during 2005.
 The series also received GLAAD Media Awards for Outstanding Reality Program during 2004 and 2005, and was nominated for a third during 2006.

-In the second season, ratings decreased, averaging about 1.8 million viewers per episode with an average of 804,000 viewers in the important 18-40 demographic.
-New episodes continued to be broadcast for two more seasons.
-Bravo confirmed in early 2007 that Queer Eye had been cancelled.
-The remaining fifth-season episodes were billed as Queer Eye: The Final Season and aired twice weekly beginning October 2, 2007.
+In the second season, ratings decreased, averaging about 1.8 million viewers per episode with an average of 804,000 viewers in the important 18–40 demographic.
+Despite this, new episodes continued to be broadcast for two more seasons.
+After Bravo confirmed in early 2007 that Queer Eye had been cancelled, the remaining fifth-season episodes were billed as Queer Eye: The Final Season and aired twice weekly beginning October 2, 2007.

 The show attracted more criticism than other similar television series from the same time period.
 James Keller asserts that the title itself seems to cross a boundary; gay men objectifying straight men.
 Keller also criticizes the exemplification of stereotypes on both sides; gay men who are effeminate, only pursuing artistic careers, while straight men are rude, uncultured and uncivilized.
 The largest criticism from Keller to be that even if the stereotypes are correct, the show tended to take too simplistic of a view, relying on a sophisticated audience.

-Joshua Gamson praises the series and its portrayal of gay men on television saying that it has “produced a fascinating reversal of fortune” where gay men are admired, and straight men are praised for being more like gay men.
+Joshua Gamson praised the series and its portrayal of gay men on television saying that it has "produced a fascinating reversal of fortune" where gay men are admired, and straight men are praised for being more like gay men.

-Spin-off series
+Cultural impact

+Creators David Collins and Michael Williams joined Vice President Kamala Harris in June 2024, alongside original and revival cast members, to discuss the series and franchise influence over two decades.

+Spin-offs

-During January 2005, Scout Productions premiered a spin-off series titled Queer Eye for the Straight Girl, set in Los Angeles.
+During January 2005, Scout Productions premiered the spin-off series Queer Eye for the Straight Girl, set in Los Angeles.
 It featured a cast of four lifestyle experts (three men and a woman, known as the "Gal Pals") who performed makeovers for women.
 The show was cancelled after one season.